 Wiring Diagram vs Network of Teams

 Since the advent of the industrial revolution, hierarchies have been the norm for organizing large organizations.
 These days the hierarchy is a hindrance rather than a help.
 Hierarchies are generally slow to change, slow to innovate, and slow to respond when the environment changes.
-Notwithstanding the ability of a “Great Captain” to inspire large bodies of people to unified effort in a hierarchy, the necessary fixed lines of communication and authority in a “stack of blocks” makes agility difficult.
+Notwithstanding the ability of a “Great Captain” to inspire large bodies of people to unified effort in a hierarchy, the necessarily fixed lines of communication and authority in a “stack of blocks” make agility difficult.

 On the other hand, networks of small teams who support each other and operate semi- or even fully autonomously are extremely agile.
 They can quickly share information and get to those in authority quickly for decisions they can’t make on their own.
 Networks with leaders vested with sufficient resource or approval authority can make decisions on behalf of the network and quickly respond to changing conditions.